abuslang/cortex-cloud-license-helper/README.md

 ## AWS Asset Inventory Script (`aws_inventory.sh`)

 Shell script to query the AWS and Azure APIs to count resources across all enabled regions.
+Download the .sh file and run in your cloudshell.

 ### Prerequisites